Recruitment Privacy Notice

 - AA Group companies, if you already have worked for or provided services to them; and

-- From other sources such as Fraud Prevention Agencies, Credit Reference Agencies, HMRC, DWP, publically available directories and information (e.g. telephone directory, social media, internet, news articles), other organisations to assist in prevention and detection of crime, police and law enforcement agencies.
+- From other sources such as Fraud Prevention Agencies, Credit Reference Agencies, HMRC, DWP, DVLA, DVSA, publicly available directories and information (e.g. telephone directory, social media, internet, news articles), other organisations to assist in the prevention and detection of crime, police and law enforcement agencies.

 What do we use your personal data for?

-We use your personal data, including any of the personal data listed in section 1 above, for the following purposes:
+We use your personal data, as listed in section 1 above, for the following purposes:

 - Assess your skills, qualifications, and suitability for a role with the AA;

 - To contact you about other potential recruitment opportunities that may be of interest to you;

 - Carry out background and reference checks, where applicable;

 - Checking you are legally entitled to work in the UK;

 - Ascertaining your fitness to work;